mogill/ems/README.md

 can now be performed entirely in shared memory on a single server without using distributed programming.

+## Current Support Status

+The V8 bindings used in the native C parts of EMS have fallen out of date with the current V8 API and EMS no longer compiles.
+However, over the next few weeks (planned release date of January 4, 2016), we plan to re-implement them with NAN to be forward-compatible with all future versions of Node.
+Additionally, many bug fixes and ES6 features will be implemented.

+Please check back January 4, 2016 for the new EMS release!

 ## Types of Concurrency
 <center>